CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

 + Deployed and test the knowledge base
 + Created a bot for the knowledge base

-## You have successfully completed the lab.
+### You have successfully completed the Hands-on lab!